MicrosoftDocs/azure-docs/articles/aks/tutorial-kubernetes-deploy-application.md

 ### [Azure Developer CLI](#tab/azure-azd)

-This tutorial requires Azure Developer CLI (AZD) version 1.5.1 or later.
+This tutorial requires Azure Developer CLI (`azd`) version 1.5.1 or later.
 Check your version with `azd version`.
 To install or upgrade, see [Install Azure Developer CLI][azure-azd-install].

 ---